-I have found the method mindful and soothing and it has helped isolation feel almost purposeful: a creative practice in its own right.
-Outcomes are also taking the form of more abstract, symbolic representations of contagion, vulnerabiity, frailty and the social impact of health and illness.
+I have found this craft based method mindful and soothing and it has helped isolation feel almost purposeful: a creative practice in its own right.
+Outcomes are also taking the form of more abstract, symbolic representations of contagion, vulnerability, frailty and the social impact of health and illness.

 One of Outdoor Art School’s activities that got away!
 Cancelled due to the lockdown.

 A temporary land art project, timed to celebrate the energy of spring in April 2020, in Winckley Square Gardens, Preston.
 UK

 Our plan was to create a large scale ‘cut grass’ drawing in the central area of Winckley Square.
 Two visuals from the project’s initial proposal, shown here.
 The overhead view, gives an impression of the intended scale of the ‘drawing’.